boraoztunc/boraoztunc/README.md

 # hello world. 👋

-I'm an entrepreneur by passion and generalist by nature.
-I develop creative concepts, make projects from the ground up and translate them into compelling visual experiences by generating ideas, quality art and creative direction.
-I build brands that inform, entertain and inspire with 15+ years of experience.

-### Current Projects

-✤ <a class="goto-social" href="https://1984.design" target="_blank">1984.design</a> is a membership website with educational design content and resources for designers to help them feel inspired and make better design decisions.
-Including UX Design Methodology, The Cognitive Bias Codex and Design for a Better World.

-✤ <a class="goto-social" href="https://prolinky.co" target="_blank">Prolinky</a> makes it super easy to manage all your links in one place, and create responsive online stores without coding.
+As a senior designer and maker, I've been working independently for over 16 years, and have extensive knowledge and experience in Digital Product Design, Brand Identity Design, Video Editing & Production.
+I build brands and create scalable digital products that accelerate business value.

+### Active side projects

+✤ <a class="goto-social" href="https://1984.design" target="_blank">1984.design</a> was born out of my desire to help creative professionals elevate their work through design thinking and intentional growth.
+I believe if it is design that got us here, design can get us out.
+I publish articles and create educational materials about user experience design methods and how to work with humane technology.
+You can read the articles on <a href="https://borakaizen.medium.com/" target="_blank">Medium</a> and my newsletter <a href="https://www.linkedin.com/newsletters/design-for-a-better-world-6890216771614564353/" target="_blank">Design for a Better World</a>.

 ✤ <a class="goto-social" href="https://echoesapp.io" target="_blank">Echoes</a> is a web application for exploring Spotify music streaming stats.
 Build on Spotify APIs and SDKs, Echoes lets you see your top artists, songs and discover more amazing music.

-You can find me on <a href="https://www.linkedin.com/in/boraoztunc/" target="_blank">LinkedIn</a> and <a href="https://read.cv/bora" target="_blank">Read.cv</a>, my work on <a href="https://www.behance.net/boraoztunc" target="_blank">Behance</a>, <a href="https://vimeo.com/boraoztunc" target="_blank">Vimeo</a>, <a href="https://dribbble.com/boraoztunc" target="_blank">Dribbble</a>, and various interests on my <a href="https://blog.boraoztunc.net/" target="_blank">Tumblr Blog</a>.
+You can find me on <a href="https://www.linkedin.com/in/boraoztunc/" target="_blank">LinkedIn</a> & <a href="https://read.cv/bora" target="_blank">Read.cv</a>, my portfolio on <a href="https://www.behance.net/boraoztunc" target="_blank">Behance</a> & <a href="https://vimeo.com/boraoztunc" target="_blank">Vimeo</a>, and various interests on my <a href="https://blog.boraoztunc.net/" target="_blank">Blog</a>.

 ***